mayoff/dragLine/answer/answer.md

 We want to be careful of two things:

-- We only want to accept a drag that is a connection attempts.
+- We only want to accept a drag that is a connection attempt.
 We can figure out whether a drag is a connection attempt by checking whether the source is our custom drag source, `ConnectionDragController`.
 - We'll make `DragEndpoint` appear to be the drag source (visually only, not programmatically).
 We don't want to let the user connect an endpoint to itself, so we need to make sure the endpoint that is the source of the connection cannot also be used as the target of the connection.
 We'll do that using a `state` property that tracks whether this endpoint is idle, acting as the source, or acting as the target.

-- When the user finally releases the mouse button over a valid drop destination, the drag session makes it the destination's responsibility to “perform” the drag by sending it `performDragOperation(_:)`.
+When the user finally releases the mouse button over a valid drop destination, the drag session makes it the destination's responsibility to “perform” the drag by sending it `performDragOperation(_:)`.
 The session doesn't tell the drag source where the drop finally happened.
 But we probably want to do the work of making the connection (in our data model) back in the source.
 Think about how it works in Xcode: when you control-drag from a button in `Main.storyboard` to `ViewController.swift` and create an action, the connection is not recorded in `ViewController.swift` where the drag ended; it's recorded in `Main.storyboard`, as part of the button's persistent data.
 So when the drag session tells the destination to “perform” the drag, we'll make our destination (`DragEndpoint`) pass itself back to a `connect(to:)` method on the drag source where the real work can happen.

 	class DragEndpoint: NSView {